sonic-com/sonic-netbox-zabbix/README.md

 # sonic-netbox-zabbix

+This currently has lots of stuff hard-coded for our specific environment.
+Might changes those to configurable things eventually, but for now it's more something you can download and modify.

+## Ideas of what to do ##

-Pull netbox tags into zabbix host tags:
+- Pull netbox tags into zabbix host tags:
   - "Zabbix nopage" -> sonic-alert-routing:nopage
+  - Generically pull all tags in, using the slugs, like netbox tag: soc-restricted -> netbox-tag:soc-restricted

+- Populate zabbix tags with info from netbox custom fields
+  - update_group:daytime_auto -> sonic-netbox-update-group:daytime_auto

-Add servers, add templates to server, etc.
+- Add servers, add templates to server, etc.

-Don't delete servers or remove templates from them...
+- Don't delete servers or remove templates from them...

-But do notify about things it wants to remove...
+- But maybe do notify about things it wants to remove...

-New netbox custom fields:
+- New netbox custom fields:
   - zabbix host_id (for linking back, verifying exists in zabbix, etc)
   - zabbix templates
     - autopopulate custom field choices with SOC* templates?

-Mapping of netbox tags to zabbix templates.
+- Mapping of netbox tags to zabbix templates